B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 The following are allowed between <span style="color:yellowgreen">**8:00 PM - 8:00 AM**</span>:
 - Robbing people or vehicles
 - Taking hostages or kidnapping citizens
-- Opening fire based on a previous roleplay

 The following are allowed between <span style="color:yellowgreen">**8:01 AM - 7:59 PM**</span>:
-- Opening fire on police officers, considering it your territory and that the police have no business being there
+- Opening fire based on a previous roleplay or a very good reasoning (Example: You control the Grove area and a rival mafia enters your territory, you have the right to open fire on them)

 <h3 style="color:yellow; border-bottom: 1px solid silver;"><a id="7.9.1"></a>YELLOW ZONES/ROADS</h3><br>
 These are semi-public or semi-notorious areas that mark the transition between a public area and a dangerous one.
 In these areas, illegal activities are committed at your own risk.
 It is allowed to kidnap or use weapons for kidnappings, but robberies are prohibited.
 To kill someone in these areas, you must have a solid reason.
 These roads are usually frequently traveled, so there is a risk of being seen committing illegal activities, which we want to avoid.
-Yellow zones are near red zones, so it is recommended to kidnap from the yellow zone and move to the red zone to continue the roleplay (RP).
+Yellow zones are near notorious areas, so it is recommended to kidnap from the yellow zone and move to the notorious areas to continue the roleplay (RP).

 The following are allowed between <span style="color:yellowgreen">**8:00 PM - 8:00 AM**</span>:
 - Taking hostages or kidnapping citizens